RounakBiswas04/RounakBiswas04/README.md

 ## About Me

-- 💻 I'm passionate about full-stack web development, deep learning models, and music.
-- 🌱 Currently, I'm expanding my knowledge in React, operating systems, and machine learning operations (MLOps).
+💡 Full-stack developer with expertise in JavaScript, React, and modern web development.
+🛠️ Skilled in building secure and scalable applications using Spring Boot, Spring Security, and SQL databases.
+📊 Data enthusiast experienced in Python, Pandas, NumPy, and data analysis tools for revealing valuable insights.
+🌐 DevOps practitioner with proficiency in Docker, Kubernetes, and Git for seamless development and deployment.
+👥 Strong believer in interdisciplinary collaboration, fostering efficiency and innovation.
+📚 Continuous learner exploring new technologies like Golang, MLOps, and more.
-- 💼 Open to collaborations and job opportunities in software development and machine learning application development.
+💬 Open to collaborations and job opportunities in software development and machine learning application development.

 ## Skills and Technologies